MitsiosSoftDev/MitsiosSoftDev/README.md

 # Hi there 👋, Dimitris
 ### Graduate Software Developer

-I'm from Cyprus and I'm learning software development as a graduate student with a Bachelor's Degree in Computer Science.
+I'm from Cyprus and I'm learning Software Development as a graduate student with a Bachelor's Degree in Computer Science.

 ## Skills and Experience